 If you’re unfamiliar with a sump pump, consider yourself lucky: basically, sump pumps are only needed if your basement is prone to flooding or wetness.
 This means that you would not much use for one if your basement is relatively dry all throughout the year.

 Additionally, sump pumps are not always the ideal solution to a water problem at home.
 Certain things, such as an outdoor curtain drain, or proper gutter installation, could be more effective.
 Sump pumps are the last resort if the flooding problem in your property is extensive.
-A Saskatoon plumbing expert like one from Perfection Plumbing & Drain Cleaning, Ltd. can help you determine if you need a sump pump.
+A Saskatoon plumbing expert like one from Perfection Plumbing & Drain Cleaning Ltd. can help you determine if you need a sump pump.

 A sump pump is designed to handle precipitation (i.e. rain and melting snow) which accumulates around a building.
 They are usually needed when a subterranean area of a building—often the basement– is prone to flooding.
-It essentially acts as a small reservoir under the basement, which holds excess ground water instead of letting it seep and cause damage.
+It essentially acts as a small reservoir under the basement, which holds excess groundwater instead of letting it seep and cause damage.

 In choosing a sump pump system for your home, however, you need to take note of a few factors.
 The first one involves automation—should you choose a manual or automatic one?
 Manual pumps are less expensive, though automatic ones beat them in terms of convenience.

 Once you get a sump pump installed by qualified Saskatoon plumbers, you also have to remember certain things, foremost of which is that sump pumps are mechanical and will eventually fail (average service life is 10 years).
-Factors which can cause a sump pump to bog down include power outages, improper installation, and lack of maintenance.
+Factors that can cause a sump pump to bog down include power outages, improper installation, and lack of maintenance.
 To avoid a premature breakdown, remember to regularly maintain your sump pump.
-If it fails during a worst case scenario like a heavy rainstorm, you may end up with a major flooding issue on your hands.
+If it fails during a worst-case scenario like a heavy rainstorm, you may end up with a major flooding issue on your hands.

 (Source: Some Advice About Sump Pumps, BobVila.com)